Stavnsbånd

-The Stavnsbånd was a serfdom-like institution introduced in Denmark in 1733 in accordance with the wishes of estate owners and the military.
+The stavnsbånd was a serfdom-like institution introduced in Denmark in 1733 in accordance with the wishes of estate owners and the military.
 It bonded men between the ages of 14 and 36 to live on the estate where they were born.
 It was possible, however, to purchase a pass releasing one from this bondage.
 So, in practice, estate owners and their sons were not particularly bonded to live on their estates.

-The Stavnsbånd was introduced because of a crisis in 1730 where a lot of peasants tried their luck in the cities.
+The stavnsbånd was introduced because of a crisis in 1730 where a lot of peasants tried their luck in the cities.
 That meant that there was a need for workers on the farms, and for people to join the army.
+The institution was gradually abolished between 1788 and the introduction of military conscription in 1848.

 Background

 The institution was introduced to alleviate a serious agricultural crisis in the 1730s.
 Demand from Denmark's traditional export countries was falling, and people were migrating to the cities, which meant that it was difficult to man the estates.
 Furthermore, the military needed men for the militia.
 Military service at the time was in practice delegated to men who were less able in agriculture because it was the estate owner's duty to delegate men to the militia.
 The age limit was changed three times; in 1735 to 14–36 years, in 1742 to 9–40 years, and in 1764 to 4–40 years.

 The institution only applied in Denmark proper, not in the rest of Denmark-Norway.
 Norway had its own system of serfdom, while a somewhat similar institution, the vistarband, existed in Iceland (also part of the Danish-Norwegian realm) from 1490 to 1894.
 Slavery was the backbone of the Danish West Indies until 1848.